gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The classes of the (incubating) [Sonar Runner Plugin](userguide/sonar_runner_plugin.html) have moved from the package `org.gradle.api.sonar.runner` to `org.gradle.sonar.runner`.

 If you were depending on these classes explicitly, you will need to update the reference.

+### Using convention mapping for code quality tasks/extensions

+Using the internal convention mapping feature for one of the following properties will no longer have an effect:

+* org.gradle.api.plugins.quality.CheckstyleExtension#configFile
+* org.gradle.api.plugins.quality.Checkstyle#configFile
+* org.gradle.api.plugins.quality.CodeNarcExtension#configFile
+* org.gradle.api.plugins.quality.CodeNarc#configFile
+* org.gradle.api.plugins.quality.FindBugsExtension#includeFilter
+* org.gradle.api.plugins.quality.FindBugsExtension#excludeFilter
+* org.gradle.api.plugins.quality.FindBugs#includeFilter
+* org.gradle.api.plugins.quality.FindBugs#excludeFilter

+### Configuring code quality tasks/extensions with `File` objects representing relative paths

+A `File` object that represents a relative path and is used to configure one of the following properties will now be interpreted relative to the current project, rather than relative to the current working directory of the Gradle process:

+* org.gradle.api.plugins.quality.CheckstyleExtension#configFile
+* org.gradle.api.plugins.quality.Checkstyle#configFile
+* org.gradle.api.plugins.quality.CodeNarcExtension#configFile
+* org.gradle.api.plugins.quality.CodeNarc#configFile
+* org.gradle.api.plugins.quality.FindBugsExtension#includeFilter
+* org.gradle.api.plugins.quality.FindBugsExtension#excludeFilter
+* org.gradle.api.plugins.quality.FindBugs#includeFilter
+* org.gradle.api.plugins.quality.FindBugs#excludeFilter

+Note that this only affects files created with `new File("relative/path")` (which is not recommended), but not files created with `project.file("relative/path")`.

 ## External contributions